Web Push Best Practices to Ace Engagement and Conversions

-Web Push Notifications are a widely adopted channel of communication used by businesses to reach out to prospective customers, engage them, and drive more conversions.
-They help with delivering important promotional and non-promotional content from the brand to the customers.
-In this article, we will explore the best practices for using Web Push Notifications and how marketers are using this channel to boost engagement and online conversions.
+Web Push Notifications are a popular communication channel used by businesses to reach out to prospective customers, engage them, and drive conversions.
+The notifications help deliver important promotional and non-promotional content from brands to customers.

-We’ve analyzed billions of web push notifications sent by our partners to find what practices result in higher click-through rates (CTRs) and conversions.
-We’ve compiled some of the top best practices to ensure you score high on your web push notification success rate.
+We’ve analyzed billions of web push notifications sent by our partners to find what practices result in higher Click-Through-Rates (CTRs) and conversions.
+Using these insights, we’ve compiled some of the top best practices to ensure you score high on your web push notification success rate.

-You’ll definitely see an uplift in your user engagement and conversion rates if you incorporate these concepts in your campaigns.
-The more insights you gain into web push notifications, the more you are likely to understand your users, their behaviors, and their preferences.
+You’ll definitely see an uplift in user engagement and conversion rates if you incorporate these concepts in your campaigns.
+The more insights you gain into web push notifications, the more you will understand your users, their behavior and their preferences.

-The CTRs for web push notifications are a vital metric as they determine how many users got attracted to your web push notification and decided to click on it.
-However, the success of your strategy starts with getting an opt-in from users, that is, you have to get them onboard.
-When it comes to web push notifications, getting the opt-in right can make all the difference between driving online conversions and getting shut out by users.
-With Google’s recent Quieter Permission UI now in effect, the way you send web push notifications have slightly changed.
+Push notification click-through rate (CTR) is a critical metric as it determines how many users got interested in your notification and clicked on it.
+However, to make a success of this strategy, you must first get an opt-in from users, that is, you have to get them onboard.
+When it comes to web push notifications, getting the opt-in right makes all the difference between driving online conversions or getting blocked out by users.
+With Google’s recent Quieter Permission UI having come into effect, the way marketers send web push notifications has changed.

-Using a two-step opt-in is the best practice to get users to consent to your web push notifications.
-It not only improves the users’ experience but also offers more context and understanding to users on why they should give permission to receive notifications.
+Using a two-step opt-in is one of the best practices to get users to give consent to web push notifications.
+It not only improves user experience but offers more context and understanding to users on why they should give permission to receive notifications.
 It also helps prevent websites from being forced to show a quieter permission prompt if too many users have opted out of the typical native prompt in Google Chrome.

-You can use a two-step opt-in template to nudge users to understand the context of seeking permission for sending notifications.
-Once the user allows, you can then trigger a pop-up that’ll guide the user to manually opt-in for notifications.
+You can use a two-step opt-in template to nudge users to understand how they can benefit from notifications.
+Once the user allows, you can trigger a pop-up that’ll guide them to manually opt-in for notifications.

-Most users either block or permanently opt-out of getting notifications if they’re asked for permission as soon as they land on the website.
-This bad timing again leads to showing quieter permission prompts.
+Most users either block or permanently opt-out of getting notifications if they’re asked for permission as soon as they land on a website.
+This bad timing leads marketers to show quieter permission prompts.
 One of the best ways to get opt-in is by improving user experience.
-Add a delay and trigger your opt-in screen after the user has spent “x” amount of time on your website.
+Add a delay and trigger your opt-in screen only after a user has spent a certain amount of time on your website.
 This will help reduce instant opt-outs and increase the user experience of your website.

-The bell icon is an interactive and assistive button that floats on your website and allows your users to manage their notification permissions.
-Upon clicking the bell icon, users can either trigger the opt-in screen or an instruction screen that guides users on how to opt-in.
+The bell icon is an interactive and assistive button that floats on your website and allows users to manage their notification permissions.
+Upon clicking this icon, users can either trigger the opt-in screen or an instruction screen that guides them on how to opt-in.

-A lot of users might get automatically enrolled for quieter permissions UI.
-In such a case, it will take some time for users to understand how to opt-in again to receive web push notifications.
-You can use an opt-in reminder template to prompt a user and guide them with the process of enabling permissions and opting to receive push notifications.
-This template can also be used to remind the users who have already blocked the opt-ins.
+A lot of users might get automatically enrolled for quieter permission UI.
+In such a case, it will take them some time to understand how to opt-in again to receive web push notifications.
+You can use an opt-in reminder template to prompt users and guide them through the process of enabling permissions and opting to receive push notifications.
+This template can also be used to remind those users who have already blocked the opt-ins.

 2. Optimize Your Web Push Notification Send Time

-The timing of your push notifications is crucial for successful web push campaigns.
-If not paid enough attention, it may lead to low CTRs and user opt-outs.
-The two things you need to make sure you’ve taken care of before sending your notifications are:
+Timing is critical to boost your push notification success rate.
+If a notification is not sent at the right time, it may lead to low CTRs and user opt-outs.
+The two things you need to ensure you’ve taken care of before sending notifications are:

 Users often complain about receiving notifications at odd times, like late at night or early in the morning.
-No one likes their phone buzzing at night when they are trying to sleep or are already in deep sleep.
-Make a segment based on user time zones and ensure your notifications are received by your users across the world at the time they are comfortable with.
+No one likes their phone buzzing in the middle of the night when they’re asleep.
+Create a segment based on user time zones and ensure your notifications are received by them at the time they are comfortable with.

-As a marketer, you want to maximize the chances of your push notifications to engage your customers and receive high CTRs.
-Every customer has their daily routine and it is difficult to send your notification at a time when it is noticed and clicked at the right times.
-Understanding if your target audience is highly active in the morning or in the evening helps you find the right time to send your web push notifications for higher engagement.
+As a marketer, you want to ensure that your push notifications engage your customers and receive high CTRs.
+Every customer has a daily routine and it is difficult to send your notification at a time when it is noticed and clicked right away.
+Understanding the high activity time of your target audience helps set the right time to send your web push notifications for higher engagement.

-By optimizing your send times, you can target users when they will most likely be active and click your notifications.
+By optimizing your send times, you can target users at a time when they are most likely to be active and will click on your notifications.

 3. Target Audience Segmentation

-Segmenting your audience plays a significant role in your marketing strategy.
-Segmentation of your user base allows dividing by target groups according to various criteria.
-With this approach, you can work separately with each group of consumers and their interests.
+Segmenting your audience plays an important role in creating the right marketing strategy.
+This essentially means dividing your user group into target groups, according to various criteria.
+With this approach, you can work separately with each consumer group, catering to their interests.
 Categorize your users and send relevant notifications based on their actions or attributes.
 To get the maximum benefit out of your web push notification campaign, your segments should be based on:

 Smart Tip: Leverage predictive segmentation of your target audience to know which user is likely to convert and engage more with your notifications.